 A health system consists of all actors and actions whose primary interest is to promote, restore, or maintain health (WHO, 2007).
-Health systems include both the delivery of healthcare services and broader individual- and population-level public health interventions within the health sector and across sectors (WHO, 2008; Atun et al., 2013; see also Box 10.1).
-The health system framework depicted in Fig. 10.1 identifies three goals improving health (both the level and the distribution), promoting financial risk protection, and ensuring user satisfaction (satisfaction of the population with health services) - guided by overarching principles (i.e. intermediate objectives) of equality, effectiveness, efficiency, and responsiveness (Tandon et al., 2000; Atun et al., 2013), and has many commonalities with the WHO health system framework (WHO, 2007).
-Health
+Health systems include both the delivery of health-care services and broader individual- and population-level public health interventions within the health sector and across sectors (WHO, 2008; Atun et al., 2013; see also Box 10.1).
+The health system framework depicted in Fig. 10.1 identifies three goals - improving health (both the level and the distribution), promoting financial risk protection, and ensuring user satisfaction (satisfaction of the population with health services) - guided by overarching principles (i.e. intermediate objectives) of equality, effectiveness, efficiency, and responsiveness (Tandon et al., 2000; Atun et al., 2013), and has many commonalities with the WHO health system framework (WHO, 2007).
+Health programmes and interventions for cancer are delivered through health systems to achieve these goals, and thereby influence the cancer incidence and mortality of various subgroups within the population (Mills and Ranson, 2006).

 Fig. 10.1.
 Health system and context.
-Source: reprinted from Atun et al. (2013), copyright 2013, with permission from Elsevier.
+Source: reprinted from Atun et al. (2013), Copyright (2013), with permission from Elsevier.